bwh1270/awr1843aop_rospkg/README.md

 ※ This package is customized for the Ti mmwave awr1843aop module based on radar-lab/ti_mmwave_rospkg

-1. Connect the device(radar sensor) to the pc which is operated in Ubuntu.
+1. Connect the device(radar sensor) to the Computer or Onboard computer which is operated in Ubuntu.

 2. Set ttyusb speed to desired speed (baudrate)